 Sixth Form Standards

-Our Sixth Form Standards are a straightforward system of expectations and consequences which can be easily understood by students, staff and parents.
+Our Sixth Form Standards are a straightforward system of expectations which can be easily understood by students, staff and parents.

 - to promote academic achievement

-- to encourage commitment to all elements of the programme of studies
+- to encourage commitment to all elements of the Sixth Form programme

 - to encourage personal development with increasing responsibility and self-discipline